 Leaders lead.
 We all know that.
-We see them step up and effortlessly take charge.
-But with good leaders, that's not always the case.
-Look a little more closely at a good leader you know and you will notice there are times when these good leaders don't lead.
-They let others lead.
+We always see them step up and effortlessly take charge.
+Look a little more closely at a good leader you know and you will notice there are times when these good leaders don't lead; they let others lead.
 They become followers.
 They become followers who are every bit as good at following as they are at leading when it's time for them to lead.

 When Leaders Lead

 When leaders lead, they share their vision and their excitement.
 They motivate their followers with their passion.
-Good leaders lead by example and, by doing so, they provide their followers a picture of what is possible.
+Good leaders lead by example and provide those under them a picture of what is possible.

 When you see a leader step back and give someone else the opportunity to lead, it's usually of one of a few solid reasons: training, delegation, or expertise.

 Leaders develop their team members.
 They help the team members gain new skills to help the team increase its ability to reach the leader's goal.
 One important skill the leader teaches the team is leadership.
 And, oddly, another is followership.